Millville crash seriously injures motorcycle rider

-MILLVILLE — A motorcycle rider was seriously injured in a crash Tuesday, according to city police.
+MILLVILLE — A motorcycle rider was seriously injured in a crash with a sport utility vehicle Tuesday, police said.

-A Jeep Liberty was attempting to turn left at the intersection of East Broad Street and North 5th Street and collided with a Harley Davidson traveling east on East Broad Street.
-As a result of the initial collision, the Liberty struck a Jeep Renegade.
+A Jeep Liberty was attempting to turn left at East Broad and North Fifth streets and collided with a Harley-Davidson traveling east on East Broad Street.
+As a result of the initial collision, the Liberty struck a Jeep Renegade, police said.

-The motorcycle rider, a 24-year-old Vineland resident, was ejected off the motorcycle during the crash and was then flown to Cooper University Hospital in critical condition, police said.
+The Harley rider, a 24-year-old Vineland resident, was ejected from the motorcycle during the crash.
+He was flown to Cooper University Hospital in Camden in critical condition, police said.

-The Jeep Liberty and Renegade drivers, a 35-year-old Millville resident and a 47-year-old Millville resident, respectively, were taken to Inspira hospital for evaluation, police said.
+The Jeep Liberty and Renegade drivers, a 35-year-old Millville resident and a 47-year-old Millville resident, respectively, were taken to Inspira Medical Center Vineland for evaluation, police said.

 Contact Chris Doyle